Venice:

 is another world of reedbeds and mysterious channels, unknown to

-most.
-GuideToVenice and "Terra e acqua" (www.veneziainbarca.it)
+most and little frequented.
+GuideToVenice and "Terra e acqua"

-into the heart of these spaces, the first itinerary
+into the heart of the "Laguna Nord".

 1. From Punta Sabbioni